sarisabell/sarisabell/README.md

 - 👋 Hi, I’m @sarisabell
-- 👀 I’m interested in anything related to Water Treatment and ML in Water Sciences (Water chemistry, Treatment Prediction ...)
+- 👀 I’m interested in anything related to Water Treatment and Sensors, Digitalization and ML in Water Sciences (Water chemistry, Treatment Prediction ...)
-- 🌱 I’m currently learning to apply ML to my work and finding better ways to analyse the water treatment data.
+- 🌱 I’m currently learning to apply some code to easier handle my work and finding better way to possibly apply ML to predict water qualities or similar.
 - 💞️ I’m looking to collaborate on the work related to the above mentioned topics. :)

 <!---